 Easy Ingredient Swaps

 Instead of butternut squash, use cooked sweet potato, kabocha squash, or acorn squash.
-A red apple works great instead of pear.
+A red apple works great instead of a pear.
 Swap kale with spinach.
 Use the spices of your choice.
 Any milk can be used in place of the cashew milk.
 Make this butternut squash smoothie your own #idowhatiwant.

 Squash Smoothie FAQs